mshagirov/pythonlab/_01-introduction/00-introduction.md

 libraries, frameworks, and packages that extend its capabilities for diverse tasks.
 These tasks or domains include, but not limited to,

-- Web development,
+- web development,
-- Automation (scripting),
+- automation (scripting),
-- Machine learning,
+- deep learning and artificial intelligence,
-- Data analysis,
+- data analysis,
-- Scientific computing.
+- scientific computing.

 This workshop session will mainly focus on the Python language and its features.

-The following sessions will follow up with the applications of Python using the *science stack*.
+> I plan to cover some of the applications such as using the *science stack* in the coming sessions of this workshop series.
+Science stack is a loosely defined term for a collection of packages and libraries generally used for scientific computing.

-> Science stack is a loosely defined term for a collection of packages and libraries generally used for scientific computing.
-We will learn more about science stack after we learn basic Python and practice writing some Python code.
+You will learn more about science stack after we learn basic Python and practice writing some code.

 <div class="prevnextlinks">
     <a href="/pythonlab/introduction/">Previous: Contents</a>